Mountain Gorilla Photo Tour

 For the rest of the afternoon, you can either participate in the optional golden monkey add-on or relax on the hotel grounds.
 At night, we will have a hearty meal, discuss our images from the day, and review any questions that you may have.

 Mountain gorilla photography is tricky.
 The lighting is tricky.
 Balancing exposure is tricky.
 And the terrain is tricky.
 It is easy to take a lot of photos, but volume doesn’t matter in photography.
 It’s quality over quantity.
-With our guidance you will take photos that do justice to this unforgettable experience.
+With our extensive expereince of more than 20 mountain gorilla treks, we will take you to the best location and the best mountain gorilla families for amazing photography opportunities.

 We want help you to become a better photographer.
-And to do so, we’re going to go the extra mile.
 Before the tour, we will have 2 hour long one-on-one sessions with you to understand your shooting style, discuss topics of interest (such as field techniques, composition, post-processing), and provide guidance to help you grow as a photographer and storyteller.

 During the tour, we will have at least 2 optional image review sessions so that we critique our images and make necessary adjustments while we’re in the field.
-After the tour, there will be 2 more hour long one-on-one sessions to help you choose and edit your favorite images from the tour, and discuss other topics of interest.
+After the tour, there will be 2 more hour long one-on-one sessions to help you choose and edit your favorite images from the tou.

 Our policy is simple: ask us anything at anytime about gear, technique, strategy, composition, post-processing and beyond.
 We are here to help you!